Skip to main content

 Payouts must be enabled for your business in the dashboard settings before using this endpoint.

 This endpoint requires a secure API key.
-The operation debits your business payout balance atomically, so ensure you have sufficient funds before calling this endpoint.
+Ensure you have sufficient payout balance before calling this endpoint.

 Authentication